Felix-El/cmake-doxytag/README.md

 Doxygen is a well-known and commonly used documentation generator that has been integrated with CMake for many years.
-While `FindDoxygen.cmake` covers most of what you might ever need from Doxygen, it does not provide a direct way to link related projects' documentation.
+While `FindDoxygen.cmake` covers most of what you might ever need from Doxygen, it does not provide a CMake-ish way of linking documentation from related projects.
 This is where `Doxytag.cmake` can help.

 The ability to link HTML documentation is a feature of Doxygen itself.
-A `Doxyfile` can specifcy the variable `GENERATE_TAGFILE` to export a tagfile and/or `TAGFILES` to import existing tagfiles.
+The Doxygen configuration file - `Doxyfile` - can specifcy the variable `GENERATE_TAGFILE=...` to have Doxygen export a `tagfile` and/or `TAGFILES=...` to import existing tagfiles.
 These variables have been long accessible for direct manipulation through the Doxygen CMake module.
 However, with a growing number of projects it becomes a pain to keep track of which tagfiles to include from which location and where the corresponding HTML documentation resides.

 The `Doxytag.cmake` module brings in two macros which help you takle this problem the CMake way - using targets and dependencies between them.

-Just like you are used to define a library (target) in one project and link to it from another, you will be able to create a Doxytag target in one project and link to it from another Doxytag target.
+Just like you are used to define a library (target) in one project and link to it from another, you will be able to create a documentation target in one project and link to it from the documentation target of a dependent project.

-## Two-Project Example
+## Minimal Example

 Let's look at how to link a hypothetical `ProjectB` to `ProjectA` documentation-wise.